Cancer Information Management

 - Demonstrate the academic knowledge and technical skills for the entry-level cancer registrar.

 - Perform statistical analysis related to descriptive and analytic epidemiology and cancer surveillance.

 - Use current technologies to access and process information.

 - Demonstrate effective written and oral communication skills with consumers and coworkers.

 The Cancer Information Management education program in Cancer Registry Management at Davidson County Community College is accredited by the National Cancer Registrars Association, 1340 Braddock Place, Suite 203, Alexandria, VA 22314.

 In addition to DCCC requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of cancer information management.
 These technical standards are published in the application for admission to health programs and the student handbook.

 Students must be admitted to the Cancer Information Management program before enrolling in courses with a CIM prefix.
 Qualified applicants are admitted to the program based on the date of completion of admission requirements until the program is filled.

-A student must meet all prerequisite and corequisite CIM course requirements with a grade of “C” or better in order to progress in the program.
+A student must earn a grade of C or better in all HIT, CIM, BIO & ENG prefix courses in order to progress in the program.